eliedz/eliedz.github.io/index.md

 In the best case scenario, the chilling effects only happen short term but eventually diminish after some time.
 Another possible theory would be that these pageview drops are because of the introduction of new features to Google's search function that circumvents people's need to visit Wikipedia pages.
 This caused a significant drop at the launch of the feature and then the pageviews started to increase again along with general internet usage.
-This would explain why a similar pattern is seen for the comparator group as well.
+This would explain why a similar phenomenon is seen for the comparator group losing a significant amount of pageviews in the same period as well.

-So in conclusion, the two possible scenarios are either that people do not care enough about their privacy, or Google has a really remarkable grip on how people use the web and visit website, even for other huge Websites such as Wikipedia.
+So in conclusion, the two possible scenarios are either that people do not care enough about their privacy, or Google has a really remarkable grip on how people use the web and visit websites, even for other huge Websites such as Wikipedia.

-We can't really decide which one is more concerning.
+Honestly, we can't really decide which scenario is scarier.